 4. Explore the possibilities for coordinated efforts and regional collaboration.

-This series of virtual meetings will convene a broad group of key stakeholders to lead initiatives to strengthen surgical care in the Asia-Pacific region.
-Three 2-hour long sessions will be hosted fortnightly from February to March 2021.
-These sessions will commence with key framing talks, followed by panel presentations, with allowance for ample discussion time.
+This series of virtual meetings convened a broad group of key stakeholders to lead initiatives to strengthen surgical care in the Asia-Pacific region.
+Three 2-hour long sessions were hosted fortnightly from February to March 2021.
+These sessions will commenced with key framing talks, followed by panel presentations, with allowance for ample discussion time.

-This workshop is primarily aimed at high-level global, regional, and country authorities and funders in the Asia-Pacific Region.
-The target audience includes governments, funding agencies, health and development organizations, professional societies, academic institutions, and private companies among others.
-These key participants will be able to interact with the panelists live via video and audio.
+This workshop was primarily aimed at high-level global, regional, and country authorities and funders in the Asia-Pacific Region.
+The target audience included governments, funding agencies, health and development organizations, professional societies, academic institutions, and private companies among others.
+These key participants were able to interact with the panelists live via video and audio.

-The workshop will also be made openly accessible to encourage civil society participation and engagement.
-Public audience will be able to view the workshop in a webinar format and raise questions through chat.
+The workshop was also made openly accessible to encourage civil society participation and engagement.
+Public audience were able to view the workshop in a webinar format and raise questions through chat.

 Click Here for Conference Materials

 Session 1: Improving Surgical Care in the Asia-Pacific Region: Current Status & Opportunities